GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: Introduction

-With the growing availability of Graph Neural Networks (GNNs) methods which can indifferently handle several different predictive tasks, such as, e.g., link predictions \cite{cai2020multi,zhang2018link}, node classification~\cite{henaff2015deep,liu2020towards,gao2019graph}, and classification of the whole graph~\cite{zhang2018end,xu2018powerful}, the term \emph{``graph classification''} is more and more used in the literature to indicate a general class of machine learning tasks on graph-structured data, typically having additional information in the form of nodes and edges features.
-In this paper, instead, we consider a specific type of graph classification that arises in many application domains, in which a specific node id corresponds to the same entity in all the input networks: for instance, in classification of brain networks, the same node id represents the same brain region in all the input graphs.
-We call this setting graph classification \emph{with node identity awareness} \cite{gutierrez2019embedding,lancianokdd,AbrateB21}.
-While not every application domain requires node identity awareness, it is crucial to exploit these property whenever it occurs, as ignoring it represents an important loss of information.
+\spara{Contributions.} \method is a Shapley-based approach able to explain a black-box output assigning importance scores to a set of motifs.
+These input motifs can be provided by the domain expert or mined from a dataset (when available).
+This decoupling of the input and the explanation spaces is the main challenge and the main element of differentiation w.r.t. most explainability approaches.
+In particular, we consider a specific task, named graph classification \emph{with node identity awareness} \cite{gutierrez2019embedding,you2021identity,lancianokdd,AbrateB21} that arises whenever a specific node id corresponds to the same entity in all the input networks: for instance, in classification of brain networks, the same node id represents the same brain region in all the input graphs.
+While not every application domain has node-identity awareness, it is crucial to exploit this property whenever it occurs, as ignoring it represents an important loss of information.
+Our solution is model-agnostic: given a ``black-box'' $B$, we do not require to know the learning algorithm that produced $B$, nor its parameters, nor we have access to its training data. $B$ might as well be an opaque executable or an exposed API.

-More formally, we are given a database $\mathcal{D}$ of graphs, where each graph $G \in \mathcal{D}$ is defined over the same set of nodes $\mathcal{V}$ and it has a label in $\{0,1\}$ (for sake of simplicity we consider the binary classification case, but our approach can be easily extended to te multi-class case).
-Let $\mathcal{G}$ denote the set of all possible graphs defined over $\mathcal{V}$, we want to learn a model that for any unseen graph $G \in \mathcal{G}$ it is able to predict whether it belongs to class 0 or 1.

-In this context of graph classification with node identity awareness, we are given a ``black-box'' model $B: \mathcal{G} \to [0,1]$ returning, for any graph $G \in \mathcal{G}$, the probability that $G$ is in class 1.
-Here ``black-box'' means we can not inspect $B$, we do not know the learning algorithm that produced $B$, nor its parameters, nor we have access to its training data. $B$ might as well be an opaque executable or an exposed API.
 The only requirement about $B$ is that it can be queried at will.
-The problem tackled in this paper is that of producing an explanation for the black-box graph classifier logic, using an explanation language (motifs) that does not coincide with the input space of the classifier (adjacency matrix).

-After providing the needed background (\S \ref{sec:rw}) we formally state our problem (\S \ref{sec:problem_statement}), and we introduce our method \method (\S \ref{sec:pipeline}), a Shapley-based approach for motif-based explanations of black-box graph classifiers.
-One key mechanism in any Shapley-based explanation approach is the creation of the features coalitions to query the black-box.
-In our setting this corresponds to the task of masking a set of motifs from a given graph.
-For this basic task we propose three different approaches (\S \ref{sec:motif_masking}).
+We also explore different attribution strategies and an approximation kernel to decrease the computational complexity of the approach.